 While we rely on language to convey our thoughts, feelings, and experiences, the underlying foundation for our writing is grammar.
 When we understand how our language works, how to construct a sentence, a paragraph, or a novel, we have control.
 We can use outlining or other forms of structuring.
 Then we can then use our creativity and imagination to craft satisfying pieces.

 Unlike grammar, which applies to us all, voice is unique; it’s the writer’s personality.
 It is distinct from other voices; it is individual.
 It shows up in the different choices of words, personal reflections on the topics, and how the writer perceives their subject and their reader.

 It’s a tone, a style, a way of stringing words together that uses language in exceptional ways.
 As Charles Peguy

 writes in Basic Verities, Prose and Poetry

 , “A word is not the same with one writer as it is with another.
 One tears it from his guts.
 The other pulls it out of his overcoat pocket.”

-And just as some foods only need salt and pepper to enhance their flavor, simple writing can and does stand alone.
-Other writing needs more descriptive writing, like certain foods need garlic, parsley, or unexpected, exotic spices.
+Other writing needs more descriptions, like certain foods need garlic, parsley, or unexpected, exotic spices.
 But it’s more than just adding filler, it’s enhancing the words for a better reading experience.